nullpointerexceptionkek/Discord-DynamicRP/README.md

 - System tray support
 - Compatible with Windows, macOS, and Linux (tested on Windows 10 and 11, Ubuntu 20.04)
 - A wide variety of themes

+## Documentation
+You can find a more detailed documentation [here](https://dynamicrp.gitbook.io/dynamicrp/)

 ## JVM Version
 Any Java version that is above or equal to Java 8 should work.
 Tested on Java 8, 11, and 17.
 Recommended Java 17 only if you have issue with other Version.